Team 45 45 League

 • Ways to Lose your Game.
 As a summary of the expectations in this handbook, and the statutes, here are many of the ways to lose your game.
 As you read this, keep in mind that "forfeit" also means a reduction in Reliability Rating.

-• Failure to meet second contact deadline. = Forfeit.
+• Failure to meet second offer deadline. = Forfeit.

-• Failure to choose an offered time after missing the first contact deadline = Forfeit.
+• Failure to choose an offered time after missing the first offer deadline = Forfeit.

 • More than thirty minutes and 00 seconds late to the game = Forfeit.